3CS-Software/test-out/README.md

 `sc.exe create "TestoutServer" binpath="C:\Tools\dotnet\testout.exe --as-service --mode Server --server-url https://the-server-hostname:34872"`

 To setup a Test-Out agent, run
-`sc.exe create "TestoutAgent" binpath="C:\Tools\dotnet\testout.exe --as-service --mode Server --server-url https://the-server-hostname:34872"`
+`sc.exe create "TestoutAgent" binpath="C:\Tools\dotnet\testout.exe --as-service --mode Agent --server-url https://the-server-hostname:34872"`

 Be sure to check what users the service is running as, what the startup for the service is, and check firewalls after installation.